vchelaru/Gum/docs/_generalproperties/Children Layout.md

 The value **TopToBottomStack** results in the children stacking one on top of another, from top to bottom.

-The value **LeftToWriteStack** results in the children stacking one beside another, from left to right.
+The value **LeftToRightStack** results in the children stacking one beside another, from left to right.

 # Example